Computer history - 2001

 Nimda, the fastest-spreading computer virus in history, was released in 2001.

-The CDDB (compact disc database) was officially renamed to Gracenote in 2001.
+The CDDB (Compact Disc DataBase) was officially renamed to Gracenote in 2001.

 One of the first CAPTCHA (Completely Automated Public Turing test to tell Computers and Humans Apart) was the Gausebeck-Levchin test, a security measure created by Max Levchin and utilized by PayPal in 2001.

-The Chatterbox challenge was first held 2001.
+The Chatterbox challenge was first held in 2001.

 Corel Linux was discontinued in 2001.